 On the other hand, if another driver caused the accident, then you may be able to file a claim with that driver’s provider.
 In the event that the at-fault driver is uninsured, then Uber or Lyft’s UM/UIM policy should apply to you.

 In the end, a car accident claim is complex even without additional complications like Uber and Lyft.
 Therefore, after a crash, you should contact a car accident lawyer with experience handling rideshare claims.
 The attorneys at Regan Zambri Long PLLC have a history of success with Uber and Lyft accident cases.
 If you are an injured passenger, then we can do the work of determining liability.
 We can assist you in filing a claim with the proper organization.
 Additionally, if your damages exceed the $1 million limit, then one of our Washington, DC vehicle accident lawyers can help you file a lawsuit against Uber or Lyft for additional compensation.

 Hurt in an Uber Accident?
 Contact a Washington DC Car Accident Lawyer

 If you were hurt while driving or riding in an Uber or Lyft, then it is crucial to contact an attorney.
 Since these ride-hailing services are so new, there is no established procedure to follow after a crash or other incident.
 However, a qualified Uber accident lawyer in DC can offer guidance and reassurance even in these developing areas of law.

-At Regan Zambri Long PLLC, our attorneys take cases on a contingency fee basis.
+At Regan Zambri Long PLLC, our personal injury attorneys take cases on a contingency fee basis.
 This means that unless we can secure a verdict or settlement for your case, you will not owe attorney fees.
 We serve rideshare accident victims in Washington DC, Maryland and Virginia.
 To discuss the details of your accident with one of our attorneys, call (202) 463-3030.
 You may also use our confidential online case review form.